 When Yeshua said all the law hangs on loving God and loving man, He was simply naming the two categories under which all of the commandments fall.
 The way in which we are to demonstrate our love for God is NOT subject to individual interpretation.
 Yeshua said if we love him to KEEP HIS COMMANDMENTS.

-Make no mistake, the Hebrew Roots movement is that move of God that was prophesied in Act 3:21 as “the time of restoration of all things.”
+Make no mistake, this Hebrew Roots movement (move of God) was prophesied in Act 3:21 as “the time of restoration of all things.”
 But let me first quote from verse 19, which says, “Therefore, repent and convert…” Now the word translated as convert is “epistrephō”.
 It is defined by Strong’s dictionary as “to revert.”
 Thayer’s dictionary makes the meaning even clearer.
-It says: “to cause to return, to bring back to the love and obedience of God.
+It says: “to cause to return, to bring back to the love and obedience of God.”

 Paul warned in Acts 20:29 that after his departure grievous wolves would come in and not spare the flock.
 And that is exactly what happened.

 God warned his people not to add to or take away from his word.
 Yet that is precisely what both Rabbinic Judaism and Constantinian-Christianity have done.
 Rabbinical Judaism, through their oral law and traditions, in effect added to God’s Written WORD.
 Whereas, starting in 324 C.E., Constantine and the Roman Catholic Church removed vital parts from God’s word when they changed the Sabbath, outlawed Yahweh’s Feast Days, and marginalized Scripture’s bedrock by pejoratively dubbing it the Old Testament.